 Will Medicare Cover Gender Affirmation/Confirmation surgery for medical reasons?

-Medicare and PHI function on the basic principle that all procedures of an aesthetic nature are not eligible for cover.
+Medicare and Private Health Insurance function on the basic principle that all procedures of an aesthetic nature are not eligible for cover.
 However, if your condition affects your normal daily functioning, then there is a possibility that your insurance provider will, to some extent, help finance your procedure.
 The procedure must be medically justified and compliant with Medicare criteria.
 In every other case, neither Medicare nor private health insurance will not cover the costs.

 There are many types of gender affirmation surgeries – often split into “top surgeries” and “bottom surgeries,” depending on the area of the body.

 - There are also multiple types of bottom surgeries available for individuals who wish to change their genital appearance.